Heather Gell Dalcroze Foundation

 Donations to the Foundation are tax deductible and are used to support the training and work of Australian Dalcroze teachers.
 To make a donation, or for Australian Dalcroze students wishing to apply for funding, contact Carol-ann Bentley: firstname.lastname@example.org P.O.
 Box 489, Turramurra, NSW 2074, Australia T: (02) 9489 4927 or via the contact form on this page.

-An annotated selection of Heather Gell’s lessons for young children (edited by Joan Pope) is available for sale from Dalcroze Australia and all profits are returned to the Foundation.
+An annotated selection of Heather Gell’s lessons for young children (edited by Joan Pope) is available for sale from Dalcroze Australia.

 Heather Gell Dalcroze Foundation Trustees